 - Help solve problems, usually by addressing the cause of the problem.

 The Clerk & Comptroller submits the final report, including a response from the County Administrator or agency audited, to the Board of County Commissioners.

-the Internal Audit Department may be reached as follows:
+the Division of Inspector General may be reached as follows:

 Pasco County Clerk & Comptroller